snoolord/return_gnome/README.md

-[birdy]: imgs/birdy.png "birdy"
+[gnome]: imgs/gnome.png "gnome"
 [wireframe]: imgs/wireframe.png "wireframe"
-# FlexBox Birdy ![alt text][birdy]
+# Return Gnome ![alt text][gnome]

-  FlexBox Birdy is a CSS game that draws inspiration from FlexBox Froggy made Thomas Park.
+  Return Gnome! is a CSS game that draws inspiration from FlexBox Froggy made Thomas Park.

-  In FlexBox Birdy, birds are lost from their nests and the player needs to help them get back home using their flexbox skills.
+  In Return Gnome!, a fairy has taken control of the forest and keeps moving the gnomes' homes to random places.
+Players needs to help them get back home using their flexbox skills.

 # Functionality & MVP

-In FlexBox Birdy, users will be able to:
+In Return Gnome!, users will be able to:

-* use css to move birds on the screen
+* use css to move gnomes on the screen
 * have different levels
-* descriptions and hints for each level
+* descriptions and instructions for each level
 * levels save using local storage

 * production read me